Physics-constrained Gaussian Processes for Predicting Shockwave Hugoniot Curves: Introduction

-To mitigate the computational burden, machine learning methods can be employed to generate shock response data and, more broadly, to predict material behavior.
-For example, neural network-based approaches have shown promise in developing interatomic potentials \cite{behler2016perspective}, generating samples from equilibrium distributions \cite{noe2019boltzmann}, predicting full-field material responses \cite{pasparakis2025bayesian}, and mapping microstructure to thermal response under shock loading \cite{li2023mapping}.
-However, neural network-based approaches require a large amount of training data, which is often difficult or infeasible to obtain.
-Furthermore, these approaches are not accompanied by uncertainty quantification (UQ) capabilities.
-Accounting for this limitation, in this study a Gaussian process regression (GPR) framework is developed as a data-efficient, non-parametric Bayesian alternative method that not only performs well with limited training samples but also naturally provides predictive uncertainty estimates \cite{williams2006gaussian}.
-The reliance on training data can be further reduced by incorporating physical constraints into the GP framework, which also ensures realistic predictions.
-Recent studies \cite{gaffney2022constraining,sharma2024learning} have introduced physics-constrained GPR frameworks for data-driven materials modeling and demonstrated their effectiveness under limited data conditions.
+To address this critical challenge, we propose a thermodynamically constrained Gaussian process regression (GPR) framework as a data-efficient, non-parametric Bayesian model for the shock response of a material with an inbuilt measure of uncertainty.
+This work builds on recent studies \cite{gaffney2022constraining,sharma2024learning} introducing physics-constrained GPR frameworks for data-driven materials modeling under extreme temperature and pressure conditions.
 Motivated by these developments, a physics-constrained GPR framework is proposed for predicting shocked material states along the Hugoniot.
 This approach applies to a broad class of materials by adhering to fundamental conservation laws across the shock front.
-Specifically, the framework enforces the Rankine–Hugoniot conditions as physical constraints by deriving a physics-based covariance function, constructed using a Taylor series expansion, that inherently satisfies these conditions.
+Specifically, the framework enforces the Rankine–Hugoniot conditions as physical constraints by deriving a physics-based covariance function that inherently satisfies these conditions.
 The proposed method is capable of modeling the transition from purely elastic shock response to elastic response with a trailing plastic wave, and ultimately into the overdriven regime.
-The model relies on a small number of interpretable parameters and is analytically shown to be consistent with the laws of thermodynamics.
+Unlike existing empirical models with fixed functional forms~\cite{knudson2013adiabatic,ye2024shock}, the proposed model has a flexible GPR functional form that relies on a small number of interpretable hyperparameters and is analytically shown to be consistent with the laws of thermodynamics.
+This allows it to be used to predict new, unobserved material states with an inbuilt measure of uncertainty.
+As a result, it can be used to predict important material properties such as the Hugoniot Elastic Limit (HEL) and can be directly applied, for example, to develop equation of state models for broad classes of materials using methods such as those developed by Sharma et al.~\cite{sharma2024learning}.